Get Ready for Edinburgh's Hogmanay 2023

 The return of New Year’s Revels, Edinburgh’s premier indoor Hogmanay party, will see revellers birlin’ through the bells courtesy of the finest ceilidh bands, live DJs, and festival favourites Massaoke providing a sing-a-long soundtrack to a spectacular Midnight Moment.
 Further details HERE

 Monday 1 January

 Returning for Edinburgh’s Hogmanay 2023/24, First Footin’presents an afternoon of FREE live music and performance taking place in various city centre attractions, pubs and venues across both Old & New Town areas.
 The afternoon of performance and guest collaborations will include award-winning artists Lau, Fergus McCreadie, Kathryn Joseph, Hot Chip (DJ set), Bemz, Cloth, and Sean Shibe.
 Audiences can explore the city, discovering (and rediscovering) some of Edinburgh’s incredible venues, landmark attractions and independent pubs, enjoying Hogmanay traditions of friendship, food and drink, along with live music performances from a feast of artists from across Scotland.
-Full details will be released in mid-December.
+Details of acts and times available HERE.

 A FREE and unticketed afternoon of fun for children of all ages in the National Museum of Scotland.
 Families can drop in to enjoy a programme of live music, comedy, magic and arts and crafts in addition to the National Museum’s galleries which are packed with fascinating exhibits.
 Music performances from Unicorn Dance Party and Sprog Rock, arts and crafts, and the ‘Resolution Tree’, where children are invited to write their hopes and ambitions for 2024 on a star.

 [2pm to 5pm]: Sprogmanay Family Ceilidh